opencoca/STARTR-WEB-OPS-django-startr/README.md

 ```bash
 python manage.py startapp mission
 ```

-This command generates the necessary files for all the models in both apps.
-If you only want specific models, like `Rocket` and `MissionControl`, you can narrow it down:
+At this point define your models in the `models.py` file in the `mission` app.
+Once you have defined your models, you can run the following command to generate the necessary files for all the models in both apps.

 ```bash
 python manage.py startr mission:Rocket,MissionControl
 ```
+This command generates the necessary files for all the models in both apps.
+If you only want specific models, like `Rocket` and `MissionControl`, you can narrow it down:

 To connect everything, add one URL pattern to your project's URLconf: